-Planning to apply for the upcoming August BTO 2022?
+Planning to apply for a BTO flat in an upcoming BTO exercise?
 Before you decide which unit to ballot for, you will need to be sure you don’t mind living in the neighbourhood and estate for at least five years.
 That’s because of HDB’s Minimum Occupation Period (MOP) rule, which states that you cannot sell or rent out your entire HDB flat until five years after collecting your keys.

-The HDB MOP is five years for most flats, with the exception of Prime Location Public Housing (PLH) flats (10 years) and flats bought under the Fresh Start Housing Scheme (20 years).
-Previously, HDB flats acquired under the Selective En Bloc Redevelopment Scheme (SERS) also had an HDB MOP of up to seven years after the flat was chosen, but that was recently revised on 17 June 2022.
-Now, SERS buyers can sell their unit after just five years after collecting keys, like most other HDB flat buyers.
+The HDB MOP is five years for most flats, except for Prime Location Public Housing (PLH) flats (10 years) and flats bought under the Fresh Start Housing Scheme (20 years).
+HDB flats acquired under the Selective En bloc Redevelopment Scheme (SERS) can sell their unit after just five years after collecting keys, like most other HDB flat buyers.

 In this guide, we will cover everything to do the HDB MOP, including what you can or cannot do during the MOP and any exclusions to the rule.

 Watch Our Video on HDB MOP